 Code of Practice on Postgraduate Research Degrees

 The Code of Practice on Postgraduate Research Degrees is the framework through which Keele University delivers its postgraduate research (PGR) degrees.
-Senate approved the latest version in March 2017 (and approved further minor updates in June 2018).
+Senate approved the latest version in March 2017 (and approved further minor updates in June 2018 and June 2019).
 The Code of Practice supplements the formal University regulations through its inclusion of detailed guidance in a range of areas central to PGR administration and the PGR student experience.
 It is therefore an integral part of quality assurance mechanisms at Keele and helps to ensure that research degree provision is consistent across the institution.

 The Code of Practice applies to all students taking supervised research degree programmes at Keele; this includes: